paul-hammant-fork/SvnMerkleizer-test-repo/README.md

-# alpine-svn
+# alpine-svn (Docker Image)

-Alpine Linux + Subversion via Apache2's interface on port 80 (on the container)
+Alpine Linux + Subversion via Apache2's interface on port 80 for WebDAV (on the container)

+## Image special features:

+1. SVNAutoversioning turned on, to allow PUTs from non-Subversion clients to work (with default commit message)
+2. DepthInfinity is also turned on, to allow deep querying for changed files, which probably means you should NOT allow anon access.

+## Versions of key components

 * Alipine Linux is presently v3.6
 * Subversion is presently v1.9.7
 * Apache is presently v2.4.27

-## Description:

-Docker image for Subversion with WebDAV on Alpine Linux.
-This image has 'Auto-versioning' turned on (SVNAutoversioning on) for PUTs from non subversion clients.

-## Building it (it is not up on Dockerhub)
+# Building it (it is not up on Dockerhub)

 ```
 $ git clone git@github.com:paul-hammant/alpine-svn.git